2.11 Bins, Subclips & Markers Creation

 2.11.1 Using Video Bins

-You will have the option to select the collection type, in this case “Video Bin”, and then choose a name and a parent folder.
 Once created, you can add images, videos, subclips, or markers into the bin.
-A video bin functions similarly to a “Collection,” except that its items can be organized, reorganized, rearranged, and ordered precisely to suit your needs.
+A video bin functions similarly to an “Album,” except that its items can be organized, reorganized, rearranged, and ordered precisely to suit your needs.

 If you click on an item, such as a subclip, you will see the original clip along with a visual indicator—a rectangular overlay—showing exactly which portion of the original footage the subclip corresponds to.
 After selecting a subclip from your video bin, the right-hand menu will display all other subclips associated with the same source clip.
 From there, you can easily select additional subclips and drag them into the bin.